hlascelles/karina_personal_website/_posts/kitchen/2013-02-01-parmesan-brussels.md

 * Cut brussels sprouts into halves.
 * Cover the bottom of a large cold pan with a thin layer of olive oil.
 Arrange brussels sprout halves on the pan in a single layer, cut side down.
 * Fry on high heat until they brown.
 Then turn off the heat and cover them with a lid to tenderise them with steam.
 * While they are cooking, toast almond flakes in a small pan.
 Grate some Parmesan.
-Zest a lemon.
+Zest the lemon.
 * Place brussels sprouts in a large bowl together with all the oil from the pan.
 Add a juice of the whole lemon and a generous splash of balsamic vinegar.
 * Add milled seeds, toasted almond flakes, grated Parmesan and lemon zest.
 Mix everything together.